justinecua/Glow/README.md

 <hr>

 <p>© 2024 Glow.
-All rights reserved.
-Join us in creating a great community!</p>
+All rights reserved Join us in creating a great community!</p>